Question:

 But to rejoice over the diminishment of evil in the world, that we have done something of our part to clean up the mess, that there has been justice—what could be more noble?

-That, after all, was the sin of Bin Laden: He recognized G‑d.
-He was a deeply religious man—those who knew him call him “saintly.”
-He prayed to G‑d five times a day and thanked Him for each of his nefarious achievements.
-The sin of Bin Laden was to refuse to recognize the divine image within every human being, to deny the value G‑d Himself places upon “the work of My hands.”
-To Bin Laden, this world was an ugly, dark place, constructed only so that it could be obliterated in some final apocalypse, and he was ready to help it on its way.
-With that sin, all his worship and religiosity was rendered decrepit evil.
+That, after all, was the sin of many of these terrorists: They recognize G‑d.
+They are often deeply religious men.
+They pray to G‑d five times a day and thank Him for each of their nefarious achievements.
+The sin of the terrorists is to refuse to recognize the divine image within every human being, to deny the value G‑d Himself places upon “the work of My hands.”
+To them, this world is an ugly, dark place, constructed only so that it could be obliterated in some final apocalypse, and they are ready to help it on its way.
+With that sin, all the worship and religiosity is rendered decrepit evil.

-So there’s the irony of it all, the depth and beauty that lies in the tension of our Torah: If we celebrate that Bin Laden was shot and killed, we are stooping to his realm of depravation.
+So there’s the irony of it all, the depth and beauty that lies in the tension of our Torah: If we celebrate that a person was killed, we are stooping to his realm of depravation.
 Yet if we don’t celebrate the elimination of evil, we demonstrate that we simply don’t care.

 We are not angels.
 An angel, when it sings, is filled with nothing but song.
 An angel, when it cries, is drowned in its own tears.
 We are human beings.
 We can sing joyfully and mourn both at once.
 We can hate the evil of a person, while appreciating that he is still the work of G‑d’s hands.
 In this way, the human being, not the angel, is the perfect vessel for the wisdom of Torah.